OpenSeaPiranha — AI Consulting & Venture Capital Istanbul

 What I Would Tell a Board Today

 Three sentences.
 One — the AI Act is a procurement document long before it is a regulatory document, so the first cost of inaction is lost tenders, not fines.
 Two — the technical work to comply is roughly the same technical work to operate AI responsibly, so the marginal cost over what you should already be doing is low.
-Three — start the inventory this quarter, finish high-risk classification next quarter, and have technical documentation ready before the August 2026 GPAI deadline.
+Three — start the inventory this quarter, finish high-risk classification next quarter, and have technical documentation ready ahead of the 2 August 2026 general-applicability and transparency milestone — remembering that the prohibitions and GPAI rules have already been in force since 2025.
 The calendar is fixed.
 The work is finite.
-The boards that treat this as a 2027 problem will be answering uncomfortable questions in Q3 2026 when their first European tender response gets returned with a one-line note about AI Act readiness.
+The boards that treat this as a future problem will be answering uncomfortable questions when their first European tender response gets returned with a one-line note about AI Act readiness.

 Stay in the Loop